SjDuque/EEG-EMG-Hands/README.md

 ## FOR MAC USERS
 Make sure to disable 'Reactions' by clicking the green camera icon and ensuring Reactions isn't enabled.
-This is especially important when running at over 200 FPS.
+This is especially important when running at over 200 FPS as MacOS will randomly detect a thumbs up, freezing the program.